elo7/doc-amd/README.md

 Adds an event listener on a Doc object.

 ###### Parameters:
-> event: String //The event you want to attach to your selector
+> event: String //One or more events that you want to attach to your selector

 > callback: Function() //A function to call when the _event_ is triggered